Consistency conditions for brane tilings: Dimer configurations

-\begin{lem} The height function $H(M)$ associated to a bungalow $M$ is given by a single loop. \end{lem} \begin{proof} Let $H_1$ be the set of tiles in $\tilde{F}$ sent to $1$ by $H(M)$. $H_1$ is connected, since $H(M)$ is monotone decreasing with respect to $<_i$.
+\begin{lem} The height function $H(M)$ associated to a bungalow $(M,f)$ is given by a single loop. \end{lem} \begin{proof} Let $H_1$ be the set of tiles in $\tilde{F}$ sent to $1$ by $H(M)$. $H_1$ is connected, since $H(M)$ is monotone decreasing with respect to $<_{i_0}$.
 We need to show that it is simply connected.
 Unsurprisingly, this will involve winding.
-Let $\mathcal{L}$ be a loop of edges of $\tilde{\Gamma}$ bounding a hole in $H_1$.
-Since we are working on a universal cover of a surface of genus at least 1, it makes sense to talk of the inside and the outside of this loop - we let the interior side be the side containing none of the tiles of $H_1$.
+Let $\mathcal{L}$ be a loop of edges of $\tilde{\Gamma}$ bounding a hole in $H_1$ - i.e. the tiles on the outside of $\mathcal{L}$ containing edges of $\mathcal{L}$ are in $H_1$, and the tiles inside $\mathcal{L}$ are not contained in $H_1$.
 Since $H(M)$ is the height function associated to a module, it follows by Lemma (\ref{disjloops}) that it is given by disjoint loops, and so all of the tiles outside $\mathcal{L}$ with boundary intersecting $\mathcal{L}$ nontrivially are contained in $H_1$.
-Let $a,b,c$ be three arrows as indicated in Figure (\ref{newdig}) (we label the edges of $\Gamma$ dual to these arrows).
-Let $u_0$ be a minimal path to $h(a)$.
+Let $a,b,c$ be three arrows of $\tilde{Q}$ as indicated in Figure (\ref{newdig}) (we label the edges of $\tilde{F}$ dual to these arrows).
+Let $u_0$ be a minimal path from $i_0$ to $h(a)$.
 There is a minimal path $v_0$ from $h(a)$ to $t(b)$ as indicated in Figure (\ref{newdig}).
 We claim that $u_0v_0$ is minimal.
 To see this, assume otherwise.
-Then $u_0v_0\sim w\omega_{t(b)}$ for some path $w$. we can pick $\omega_{t(b)}$ so that it decomposes as $w_0v_0$, where $w_0$ is as in Figure (\ref{newdig}).
-By consistency it follows that $u_0\sim w w_0$. since $H(M)$ is monotone decreasing with respect to $<_i$ we deduce that $w w_0$ passes only through tiles contained in $H_1$, but we picked $w_0$ to leave $H_1$, a contradiction. we deduce that $u_0v_0$ is minimal.\smallbreak Let $u_1$ be a minimal path to $h(c)$.
+Then $u_0v_0\sim w\omega_{t(b)}$ for some path $w$.
+We can pick $\omega_{t(b)}$ so that it decomposes as $w_0v_0$, where $w_0$ is as in Figure (\ref{newdig}).
+By consistency it follows that $u_0\sim w w_0$. since $H(M)$ is monotone decreasing with respect to $<_{i_0}$ we deduce that $w w_0$ passes only through tiles contained in $H_1$, but we picked $w_0$ to leave $H_1$, a contradiction.
+We deduce that $u_0v_0$ is minimal.\smallbreak Let $u_1$ be a minimal path to $h(c)$.
 By exactly the same argument, if $v_1$ is the minimal path from $h(c)$ to $t(b)$ indicated in Figure (\ref{newdig}) then $u_1v_1$ is minimal.
 By consistency, all minimal paths are equivalent, and so there is a chain of basic F-term equivalent paths taking us from $u_0v_0$ to $u_1v_1$.
-These paths must all be contained in $H_1$, since $H(M)$ is monotone decreasing with respect to $<_i$.
+These paths must all be contained in $H_1$, since $H(M)$ is monotone decreasing with respect to $<_{i_0}$. \smallbreak Recall the definition of $\Psi$ from (\ref{psidef}) of Section \ref{homotopies}, a function from suitably nice continuous paths in $M_g$ to paths in $\tilde{F}$.
 Let $T$ be a tubular neighborhood of $\mathcal{L}$ (part of $T$ is indicated in Figure (\ref{newdig})).
 Let $\gamma_i$ satisfy $\Psi(\gamma_i)=u_i$ for $i=0,1$.
 Let $\lambda_i$ satisfy $\Psi(\lambda_i)=v_i$ for $i=0,1$.
 As indicated, we can choose $\lambda_i$ to lie entirely within $T$, and for $\gamma_i$ to end at the starting point of $\lambda_i$, for each $i$.
 Then we can construct a homotopy from $\gamma_0$ to $\gamma_1$ such that $image(H|_{[0,1]\times\{1\}})\subset T$, by the following procedure.
 First, take a homotopy that stretches $\gamma_0$ to the path given by concatenating $\gamma_0$ and $\lambda_0$.
 Similarly, there is a homotopy that stretches $\gamma_1$ along the path $\lambda_1$ marked in Figure (\ref{newdig}).
-Finally, by F-term equivalence of $u_0v_0$ and $u_1v_1$, there is a homotopy between these two stretched paths.
-We can repeat this argument for the next two edges of $\mathcal{L}$, proceeding clockwise around the loop, until we arrive back at $a$.
+Finally, by F-term equivalence of $u_0v_0$ and $u_1v_1$, there is an endpoint preserving homotopy between these two stretched paths, which avoids $\mathcal{L}$.
 We can pick $T$ to be arbitrarily thin.
 We have shown that there is a $\gamma_0$ such that $\Psi(\gamma_0)=u_0$, and a $\gamma_1$ such that $\Psi(\gamma_1)=u_1$, and a homotopy